solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 The result will be an RpcResponse JSON object with `value` equal to a JSON object containing:

-- `uiAmount: <f64>` - the total token supply, using mint-prescribed decimals
+- `uiAmount: <string>` - the total token supply, using mint-prescribed decimals
 - `amount: <string>` - the raw total token supply without decimals, a string representation of u64
 - `decimals: <u8>` - number of base 10 digits to the right of the decimal place